 After deploying the SysAid agent to all of your computers, SysAid collects all software information for these computers.
 You can easily use this data to manage software licenses.

-To manage software licenses, go to Asset Management --> Software Products.
+To manage software licenses, go to Assets > Asset Management > Software Products.
 Full instructions for managing software products can be found here.

 List of software products